Fallen-Breath/tweakermore/docs/document-en_us.md

 - Maximum value: `0.01`

+### playerNameTagRenderStrategyList

+The whitelist / blacklist used in playerNameTagRenderStrategyList

+Matching using player's id, case-sensitive

+- Category: MC Tweaks
+- Type: string list
+- Default value: `[]`

+### playerNameTagRenderStrategyType

+Use whitelist / blacklist to control whether the name tag of the player will be rendered

+- Category: MC Tweaks
+- Type: option list
+- Default value: `None`
+- Available options: `None`, `Whitelist`, `Blacklist`

 ### prioritizedCommandSuggestions

 Command suggestions in this list will be more forward in the command completion list